Artist Bio and Exhibitions

 Michael McClellan was born in the state of Kentucky in the USA.
 He graduated from the University of Louisville, with a B.A. in Journalism and Political Science, from Syracuse University with an M.A. in Communications Photography and International Relations, and completed post-graduate studies in International Communications at Indiana University’s Ernie Pyle School of Journalism.

-McClellan joined the U.S. Foreign Service in 1984 and has served as a diplomat ever since, first with the U.S. Information Agency and then with the Department of State.
-Postings include Yemen, Egypt, Russia, Kosovo, Germany, Ireland, Iraq, and Ethiopia.
-McClellan authored one book, “Monasticism in Egypt: Images and Words of the Desert Fathers,” published by the American University in Cairo Press.
+McClellan has lived and worked in Yemen, Egypt, Russia, Kosovo, Germany, Ireland, Iraq, Ethiopia, and South Sudan.
+McClellan authored one book, “Monasticism in Egypt: Images and Words of the Desert Fathers,” published by the American University in Cairo Press, with second and third editions published for Kindle/Nook eReaders and in paperback.
 His photos from this monastery project have been published extensively in North American media and video productions.

 PERSONAL EXHIBITIONS